Meet our dedicated team at Manning Equine Vet Services.

 Sitting astride a horse before she could walk, Berit’s love of horses drove her to many avenues of horsemanship before focusing on the hunter/jumper discipline.
 Berit pursued her passion for horses into Sheridan College where she studied to be a veterinary technician, earning her certification as a Registered Veterinary Technician in 2014.
 Berit works closely with our veterinarians on the road and on in-clinic procedures.

 Cora has been part of the equine industry for the past twenty years, working in and managing large stables for most of her adult life.
 A certified elementary school teacher, Cora enjoys developing young horses when she is not in the classroom.
-Cora is acting as farm manager and is also part of our technical team assisting veterinarians on the road with farm calls.
+Cora is our farm manager, ensuring the needs of our on-site horses are met and managing the incoming and outgoing patients and their care.

 Victoria joined Manning Equine in early 2018.
 With an educational background in Animal Science and many years experience riding and competing in the hunter/jumpers, Victoria balances these two passions as part of the technical team.
 Although she does not have a horse of her own, she is often found in the barn riding and braiding for competitions in her spare time.